tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Now that we have defined functional requirements, we are going to define and describe the addition _security requirements_ that are necessary to ensure the players do not exploit singularities of the game in order to achieve behaviours that should not be achieved according to the rules.

+### Game state alteration

+The judging party must be the only one allowed to alter the state of the game (including applying transactions).
+Players talk to it when they want to make a transaction and it validates (or invalidates) it and applies it (or refuses it).

+The _game state_ here refers to the balances of all players (including scores), the current round number, the history of transactions and the state of all transactions in the history.

+### Judging party neutrality

+The judging party must not be manipulated by players in any way in order to achieve its neutrality.
+Players should not be able to alter the state of the judging party or tamper with any of its internal data.

 ### Resources accounting protection